ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

 #### Use the Screenshot Tool

+### Publish to Community Content

-c.
-Mark your **permissions** as either public or private.
-If private, only you can see the template in Community Content.
-If public, the template can be seen and used by everyone on the platform.
+1. Mark your **permissions** as either public or private.
-d. **Release notes** are useful as you update and re-publish your template, so that you may explain what changes you have made!
-e. **Tags** are great for helping your template be found easier in Community Content. f.
+      - **Private** templates can only be seen in **Community Content** by the creator who published them.
+      - **Public templates** can be seen and used by everyone in **Community Content**.

-1. Click **Review & Publish** and review your settings.
+2. Click **Review & Publish** and review your settings.
 Don't worry about it being perfect, as this may all be edited after publishing.

-2. Click **Publish**.
+3. Click **Publish**.

-   While still within **Project Content**, the template's white name should now be green and the template can be found and downloaded from **Community Content**.
-From there, anyone can download your template and use it for even more awesome content!
-Of course, this is only if you set your template to *public*.
+In **Project Content**, the template's name should turn from white to green and the template can be found and downloaded from **Community Content**.

-   By setting your template to *private*, only you will be able to download it from Community Content into other projects.
-This can be very handy for working on a template on different computers without having to publish the work-in-progress version of what you are making.

 ![TemplateTut4](../img/EditorManual/UI/greenUserTemplate.png "Your template has been greenlit!"){: .center}

-Congratulations!
-You've created, edited, and published a template that can be shared and used by other creators in Core!
+You can search for the template in the **Community Content** window.
+Templates are displayed chronologically, so it will most likely be the most recent one.

 ![TemplateTut4](../img/EditorManual/UI/TemplateTut6.png "image_tooltip"){: .center}

-### Changing and Updating Templates
+## Changing and Updating Templates

-#### Deinstance a Template

-One of the huge benefits of templates is being able to update many objects at the same time!
-When using several of the same template, changes can be made to one and then automatically sent to update all the others.
+Once a 3D model is made into a template, it will resist changes besides positioning and resizing all of its dimensions together to preserve its basic shape.
+To make changes to the materials, dimensions, or individual pieces of a template, it will need to be **deinstanced**.

+!!! info "What is an instance?"
+    A template can be understood as a recipe.
+Each time the recipe is made, that product is an **instance** of the template. **Deinstancing** would be making a change in the final product of the recipe, so that it is now different from the exact copies of the recipe.
+Changing the recipe itself -- updating the template -- should change every single instance of the recipe.

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">